 I’ve been so busy recently that I haven’t had time to write a proper blog post for a while, so to make up for it here’s a really quick cake recipe that you might like to try this weekend – my favourite banana loaf.
 We make this all the time in our house!
 It’s so easy even kids could have a go at it with some oven supervision – and it’s also a great way to use up bananas that are a bit past their best.

 220g plain flour

 1½ tsp baking powder

 150g sugar (I like Billingtons unrefined Demerara for this)

 2 medium bananas, mashed

 Preheat oven to 160C/Gas 2½.
 Combine dry ingredients in a large bowl.
 Make a well in the centre and add the eggs, oil and bananas.
-Mix well and pour into a greased loaf tin.
-Sprinkle the top with a bit more sugar and bake for around an hour (depends on your oven and tin – test with a skewer to see when it’s done).
+Mix well and pour into a greased loaf tin, then bake for around an hour (depends on your oven and tin – test with a skewer to see when it’s done).
 Simples!
-I guess you could add some dried fruit to this if you like, but I think it’s sweet enough as it is.
+You could add some dried fruit to this if you like, but I think it’s sweet enough as it is.